 Setting the sails

-Life at sea is never predictable, so exactly where you explore on Skyelark will be decided by the wind and tide.
-Wherever you sail, luxury and comfort is at the top of the list but if you don’t make the crossing to the Scillies, then the coast of France or even the Channel Islands is next on the list.
+Life at sea is never predictable, so exactly where you sail with Skyelark will be decided by the wind and tide.
+Wherever you sail, luxury and comfort is at the top of the list.

 If you’re new to sailing, don’t worry – the crew will guide you in exactly what to do, even if you’ve never stepped foot on a boat before.
-Skyelark has been designed for elegant sailing, speed and agility, – so getting involved with hoisting sails, navigation and being on hand to tack and jibe can offer some exhilarating fun as she speeds through the waves.
+Perfect for solo adventurers, couples or families, Skyelark has been designed for elegant sailing, speed and comfort both above & below decks!
+Getting involved with hoisting sails, navigation and being on hand to tack and jibe can offer some exhilarating fun as she speeds through the waves.

 Discovering the Islands

-The mild climate here means you’ll be able to relax on the beach with a book or enjoy a quiet walk around one of the many trails and uninhabited islands before returning to the comfort of Skyelark for dinner.
+Enjoy fair wind sailing across the islands and take advantage of the mild climate.
+Relax on the beach with a book or enjoy a quiet walk around one of the many trails and uninhabited islands before returning to the comfort of Skyelark for dinner.

 Out of the 55 islands, 5 are inhabited and each with its own distinct character.
 Sampson has been uninhabited since 1855 and is known as the haunted island, steeped in folklore.
 Tresco is home to the famed botanical gardens, with exotic rare plants that are unable to grow anywhere else in the UK.
 The beaches of St Martins are some of the best in the world and Brhyer is full of blue lagoons and rocky outcrops.
 St Agnes is the artisan island bursting with creativity while St Mary’s is the “capital” with the largest population.
 Dependent on the weather you’ll be able to visit where you like, as each of them is accessible easily by tender or taxi boat.